Kenneth McGriff

-Kenneth "Supreme" McGriff (born September 19, 1960) is an American convicted former drug lord and gangster from New York City.
+Kenneth "Supreme" McGriff (born September 19, 1959) is an American former drug lord from New York City who founded the organized crime syndicate the Supreme Team.
+In 2007, he was convicted of murder conspiracy and drug trafficking and sentenced to life in prison.

-Background
+Criminal career

-McGriff rose to prominence in early 1981 when he formed his own crack cocaine distributing and manufacturing organization which he called The Supreme Team based in the Baisley Park Houses in the South Jamaica section of the Queens borough of New York City, New York.
-Under McGriff's leadership, the gang's numbers swelled to the hundreds and came to control the crack cocaine trade in Baisley Park, the neighborhood where McGriff was raised.
+McGriff rose to prominence in early 1981 when he formed his own crack cocaine distribution and manufacturing organization which he called The Supreme Team based in the Baisley Park Houses in the South Jamaica section of the Queens borough of New York City, New York.
+Under McGriff's leadership, the gang's numbers swelled to over one hundred members with more than $200,000 daily sold worth of crack cocaine at the 1987 peak and came to control the crack cocaine trade in Baisley Park, the neighborhood where McGriff was raised.

 In 1987, McGriff was arrested following a joint state and federal investigation and in 1989 pleaded guilty to engaging in a Continuing Criminal Enterprise.
-He was sentenced to 12 years incarceration.
-McGriff was released from prison on parole in early 1994 after serving approximately five years of his sentence.
-He was sent back to prison on parole violations by year's end, and served another 2½ years before being released in 1997.
+He was sentenced to 12 years incarceration and convicted for federal narcotics conspiracy charges.
+McGriff was released from prison on parole in 1995.